-- (a) Explain the concept of corporate governance considering the narrow and the broad perspectives. - (b) Analyse the evolution of corporate governance. - (c) Identify and, based on a given scenario, showthe link between legal framework and the actual governance practices or lack of it. - (d) Assess the context of corporate governance in Tanzania. - (e) Illustrate the appointment of board of directors. - (f) Identify duties and attributes of audit committee members. - (g) Identify and, based on a given scenario, assess the role and responsibilities of an effective board. - (h) Identify and, based on a given scenario, state the differences between the boards of directors of private - 158 THE NATIONAL BOARD OF ACCOMPANIES AND UPDORS (NBM) those of public sector companies or state-owned enterprises.
+- Explain the concept of corporate governance considering the narrow and the broad perspectives. - (b) Analyse the evolution of corporate governance. - Identify and, based on a given scenario, showthe link (c) between legal framework and the actual governance practices or lack of it. - Assess the context of corporate governance in Tanzania. (d) - (e) Illustrate the appointment of board of directors. - Identify duties and attributes of audit committee (f) members. - Identify and, based on a given scenario, assess the role (g) and responsibilities of an effective board. - Identify and, based on a given scenario, state the differences between the boards of directors of private THE NATIONAL BOARD OF ACCOUNTANTS AND THE TOTAL THE NATIONAL BOARD OF ACCOUNTING PROFESSIONAL SYLLABUS OF state-owned enterprises.